DSaraf-Work/finance-buddy/dev/doc/MOCK_AI_USER_LEVEL_IMPLEMENTATION.md

 ### Existing Users

-All existing users will default to `mock_ai_enabled: false` (Real AI) until they explicitly enable it.
+All existing users will default to `mock_ai_enabled: true` (Mock AI) unless they explicitly disable it.

+**Error Handling**: If there's any error fetching user preferences (database error, network error, authentication error), the system defaults to Mock AI for safety and cost savings.

 ---